mattlyons0/Rsync-Snapshot/README.md

 - One machine (client) must have SSH access to the other (server) if backing up over network, without a password (pubkey)
   - This script is designed to be run from the machine data is being backed up from (the client)
   - This script requires root access on the client to backup `/` and root access on the server to be able to set correct file ownership
-    - See [Rsync files over SSH without root user](https://unix.stackexchange.com/a/92125/125231) for details on recommended method of using root on server
+    - In order to run this script passwordless sudo on rsync from the SSH user is required.
+This must be manually configured on the server.
+See [Editing /etc/sudoers](https://unix.stackexchange.com/questions/92123/rsync-all-files-of-remote-machine-over-ssh-without-root-user/92125#comment139116_92125) for details
     - If root is not used on server all files will be owned by the user logged in via ssh which will lead to errors on restore

 ### Usage